te8titan/Practical_application_III/readme.txt

 Next Steps
 ----------

+1.)
 For further improve the model performance additional features could be created and proved.
     Maybe new features could be:
     # Current available amount of money on a bank account
     # Monthly savings

+2.)
+Do not use highly correlated features any more.
+    The features 'job' and 'education' are strongly correlated therefore only one should be used.
+    Similar is the correlation between 'age' and 'marital_single'.